Ptrk12/Ptrk12/README.md

 ### 💡 Polyglot Approach

 While my core expertise is rooted in the ASP.NET environment, I maintain a **polyglot mindset**.
 I am a firm believer in using the right tool for the job.
-Depending on project needs—be it performance, quick scripting, or specific integrations—I readily utilize other programming languages to ensure the most effective and efficient solution.
+Depending on project needs be it performance, quick scripting, or specific integrations I readily utilize other programming languages to ensure the most effective and efficient solution.